 The purpose of training compensation is to improve the employer’s opportunities to organize training for its employees, to develop their vocational competence.
 It can be granted to bodies such as municipalities, parishes, associations and foundations.

-Employers can apply for training compensation after the end of the insurance year when wage sum report is submitted for 2018.
-As of 2019, payroll information is reported to the Incomes Register but applications for training compensation must still be submitted to the Employment Fund.
-The training compensation for 2018 is deducted from the unemployment insurance contribution for 2018.
-As of 2019, training compensation will generally be paid to the customer as a reimbursement.
+Payroll information is reported to the Incomes Register but applications for training compensation must still be submitted to the Employment Fund.
+Training compensation will generally be paid to the customer as a reimbursement.

 The training compensation is based on the Act on Training Compensation (1140/2013).